Blind Canadians say new rules to put sound on EVs don't go far enough | CBC News

 Vehicles without internal combustion engines make little noise other than the sounds of wind resistance and the rubber tires against the road.
 On a city street with ambient noise, they can be impossible to audibly detect.

-Canadian National Institute for the Blind (CNIB) regulatory affairs manager Lui Greco says that blind and partially sighted people depend on the distinct sounds of vehicles to safely navigate.
+Canadian National Institute for the Blind (CNIB) regulatory affairs manager Lui Greco said blind and partially sighted people depend on the distinct sounds of vehicles to safely navigate.

-Without those recognizable cues, he says many blind or partially sighted people will be afraid to go out in the community.
+Without those recognizable cues, he said many blind or partially sighted people will be afraid to go out.
 The pedestrian warning sounds required for EVs need to be standardized, he said.

 "City streets are busy, noisy, hectic environments … so it's essential that whatever sound an electric vehicle makes as it's slowing down or speeding up is identifiable."

-Greco says these regulations could also benefit cyclists and people who may be distracted while walking.
-Making EVs louder help grab the attention of "anyone who may not necessarily be looking at traffic," he said.
+Greco said these regulations could also benefit cyclists and people who may be distracted while walking.

 'They really can't hear me'